newren/git-filter-repo/Documentation/converting-from-filter-branch.md

     '
 ```

-(and as a bonus will fix tagger emails too, unlike the filter-branch one)
+(and as a bonus both filter-repo alternatives will fix tagger emails
+too, unlike the filter-branch example)

 ### Restricting to a range